THE BEST AGRITURISMO FARM STAYS & VINEYARD HOTELS IN SICILY IN 2023

 Beyond Tuscany and Umbria, another region of Italy which is becoming well regarded for both rural tourism and agriturismo is Sicily, somewhere that is sometimes dismissed as a backwater but which was once an important piece of geography for so many ancient civilizations.

-Much of rural Sicily is strikingly beautiful, its coastal regions are an obvious attraction but there is much beauty and quiet solitude to be found its barren, rugged interior too.
+Much of rural Sicily is strikingly beautiful, its coastal regions are an obvious attraction but there is much beauty and quiet solitude to be found in its rugged interior too.

-Most visitors will come with a plan in mind which involves the main cities and coastal towns but for the more adventurous a slow journey through rural Sicily and a stay at some of its wonderful agriturismos gives an extra insight into one of Europe’s most fascinating corners.
+Most visitors will come with a plan in mind which involves the main cities and coastal towns but for the more adventurous a slow journey through rural Sicily and a stay at some of its wonderful agriturismo farmstays gives an extra insight into one of Europe’s most fascinating corners.

 Food is of course a big part of the agriturismo Sicily experience, and you’ll find a lot of the traditional food here a little different; they eat a lot more seafood in Sicily and they make greater use of vegetables, fruit, nuts and herbs in their traditional dishes.
 (You can read more about food in Sicily farther down the page.)

-Here are some of our highlights of rural Sicily, an introduction to its fantastic food, plus our picks of the very best agriturismos in Sicily in 2017.
+Here are some of our highlights of rural Sicily, an introduction to its fantastic food, plus, at the bottom of the page, links to all our recommended agriturismos in Sicily in 2023

 This means that Sicily, Italy’s largest region and the largest Island in the Mediterranean, can feel surprisingly unexplored.